What is a Bid Bond in Georgia?

 How Much Do You Have To Spend?

-Is There A Chance To Be Rejected?
+Is There A Chance Of Being Rejected?

 There's a chance that your application will be refused so you have to check the requirements before you apply.